-To achieve the goal, a forest of routing trees is defined.
-The edges costs are non-increasing as we move up the tree. \item In order to ensure that demand of every sparse cluster is assigned to facilities that are not too far from it, we make groups, called Meta-Clusters, of $\ell/2$ clusters and write an auxiliary LP (ALP) to open sufficient number of facilities within each \MC so that all except at most $u$ units of its demand is served within the \MC itself.
-ALP is defined such that the opened facilities are well spread out amongst the clusters of a \MC (we make sure that at most 1 (sparse) cluster has no facility opened in it and demand of a dense cluster is satisfied within the cluster itself.)
+To achieve the goal, a forest of routing trees on cluster centers is defined.
+The edges costs are non-increasing as we move up the tree. \item Each tree in the routing forest is decomposed into a number of subtrees.
+The set of clusters in each subtree is called a {\em bundle}.
+Size of each bundle is chosen appropriately to make sure that we are able to open sufficient number of facilities within each bundle so that all except at most $u$ units of its demand is served within the \MC itself.
+We write an auxiliary LP (ALP) to identify the facilities to be opened integrally in these bundles.
+ALP is defined such that the opened facilities are well spread out amongst the clusters of a \MC (it is ensured that all but at most one small clusters have a facility opened in it and demand of a big cluster is satisfied within the cluster itself.)